aleph-im/aleph-tezos-event-indexer/README.md

 ## Prequisities

 The following software is a requirement for running this project locally.
-The following versions are those currently in use for this version.
+The specified versions are those currently in use for this software.
 Recommended versions are specified as `same or higher`.

 - Docker 24.0.1